Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: Empirical illustration: Major choices in Germany

 \subsection{Data}

 Our empirical analysis relies on surveys of German nationally representative university graduates.
 The data are collected by the German Centre for Higher Education Research and Science Studies (DZHW) as part of the DZHW Graduate Survey Series.
 Data and methodology are described in \cite{DZHW}.
-The waves we consider include graduates who obtained their highest degree during the academic years 2004-2005 and 2008-2009 respectively.
-Graduates were interviewed~1 year and~5 years after graduation\footnote{The response rate was~25\% for the~2005 cohort, with~39.5\% attrition in the second wave, and~20\% for the~2009 cohort with~14\% attrition in the second wave.}.
+The waves we consider include graduates who obtained their highest degree during the academic years 2008-2009.
+Graduates were interviewed~1 year and~5 years after graduation.
 At that point, extensive information was collected on their educational experience, employment history, including wages and hours worked, along with detailed socio-economic variables and geographical information about the region where the {\em Abitur} (high school final exam) was completed.
 We merge the fields of study into two categories.
 We call STEM the category, which consists of mathematics, physical, life and computer sciences, as well as engineering and related fields.
 The remaining majors are merged in the non-STEM-degree category.
 We only consider graduates from institutions in the country of the survey, who are active on their respective country's labor market at the time of the interview.

-We exclude all respondents who are still in education, have never worked or are currently inactive, unemployed, in part-time employment or self-employed.
-We keep only graduates who hold a ``Bachelor'', ``Magister'' or ``Diplom'', excluding those with ``Staatsexamen'' and ``Lehramt'' degrees, which are specific tracks mainly for teachers.
-Our stochastically monotone instrumental variable (SMIV), which we call ``feminization of STEM,'' is defined as the proportion of women among faculty members by field of study in universities in the individual's region (Land) of residence at the time of choice.
+Our proposed stochastically monotone instrumental variables (SMIV) are the mother's education level and a variable, which we call ``feminization of STEM.''
+The latter is defined as the proportion of women among faculty members by field of study in universities in the individual's region (Land) of residence at the time of choice, i.e., the German Land in which the individual graduated from High School, not the Land where the individual attends university.
 This variable is calculated for each individual in the sample from data on gender distribution of faculty by field and by Land provided by the Federal Statistical Office of Germany (DESTATIS).
 The data set provides for each year between 1998 and 2010, the count of faculty members (Scientific and artistic staff ``{\em Wissenschaftliches und Künstlerisches Personal}'') by gender in ten fields of study.
 The variable is computed from the aggregation of mathematics, science and engineering.